MaximeVivier/Articles/blog-posts/event-sourcing-serveless/event-sourcing-serveless.md

   - Use DynamoDB to store credit/debit events
     - pk=idUser, sk='CreditEvent'|'DebitEvent', amount=number, version=number
   - Version is useful when updating projections that will be dealt later in the article.
+- **COMMAND**
+  - API Gateway HTTP => keep it really short like one line
+  - Lambda that is triggered by http route to store an event in db
+    - one route/lambda to store a credit event
+    - one route/lambda to store a debit event
+  - business logic check => need to have a way to aggregate data => aggregate that we will see in the very next section
 - **AGGREGATE**
-  - The aggregate takes the list of all arguments pass it to a reducer that outputs the current state in the end
+  - The aggregate takes the list of all arguments pass it to a reducer that outputs the current state in the end.
+Data like it would be stored if it was a crud storage.
     - for example
       - list of events on 3 months
       - compute total